 Treat earned income during retirement as a nice bonus that can enhance your retirement lifestyle.
 You must have proper retirement planning for your savings and income needs so that you will be financially secure should your attitude towards work change.
 Work during retirement because it is fulfilling and enjoyable – not because you have to.

-Learn more about the other pitfalls of retirement planning at ‘Secure A Comfortable Retirement by Avoiding These 12 Mistakes – Part 3’.
+Learn more about the other blindspots of retirement planning at ‘Secure A Comfortable Retirement by Avoiding These 12 Mistakes – Part 3’.